envicutor/documentation/implementation_and_testing.rst

           assert.equal(body.run.stderr, '');
         }
 #.
 Executing 300 C++ submissions in parallel
-    This test evaluates the performance of Envicutor when executing multiple C++ submissions in parallel.
+    This test evaluates the reliability of Envicutor when executing multiple C++ submissions (a runtime that requires compilation) in parallel.

     .. code-block:: javascript